Sophia-Community/SophiApp/README.md

 ## Translating

-* Feel free to translate the UI into your language by translating the [JSON](https://github.com/Sophia-Community/SophiApp/blob/master/SophiApp/SophiApp/Resources/UIData.json) and creating a [.xml](https://github.com/Sophia-Community/SophiApp/tree/master/SophiApp/SophiApp/Localizations) file.
+* Feel free to translate the UI into your language by translating the [JSON](https://github.com/Sophia-Community/SophiApp/blob/master/SophiApp/SophiApp/Resources/UIData.json) and creating an [.xml](https://github.com/Sophia-Community/SophiApp/tree/master/SophiApp/SophiApp/Localizations) file.

 ## The 3rd party libraries used